-A. (Attitudes) Recognizes the importance of and implements a plan addressing continuous quality improvement for program evaluation and improvement.

-B. (Skills) Implements best practice in early intervention including current research, evidence-based, and promising practices for early intervention service delivery.

-C. (Skills) Utilizes home visit observation and feedback to facilitate quality improvement.

-D. (Skills) Accurately and clearly explains the provisions and requirements of federal, state, and local laws affecting infants/young children and families (e.g., Part C of IDEA, child protection, child care licensing rules and regulations) to families and other service providers working with the family.
+- A. (Attitudes) Recognizes the importance of and implements a plan addressing continuous quality improvement for program evaluation and improvement. - B. (Skills) Implements best practices, including current research, evidence-based, and promising practices for ESIT service delivery. - C. (Skills) Utilizes home visit observation and feedback to facilitate quality improvement. - D. (Skills) Accurately and clearly explains the provisions and requirements of federal, state, and local laws affecting infants/young children and families (e.g., Part C of IDEA, child protection, child care licensing rules and regulations) to families and other service providers working with the family.

-E. (Skills) Personally works within the requirements of:
+- E. (Skills) Personally works within the requirements of:

-- 1. Federal and state law;
+- 1. Federal and state law.

-- 2. Agency policies and practices;
+- 2. Agency policies and practices.

-- 3. Professional codes of conduct; and
+- 3. Professional codes of conduct.

-- 4. State and local funding sources
+- 4. State and local funding sources.

-F. (Skills) Practices confidentiality of each family's information in all contexts with exception only when making necessary reports to protect the safety of a family member (e.g. Children's Protective, Duty to Warn).
+- F. (Skills) Practices confidentiality of each family's information in all contexts with exception only when making necessary reports to protect the safety of a family member (e.g., Children's Protective, Duty to Warn).